o3de/o3de.org/content/docs/user-guide/features/interactivity/physics/nvidia-blast/_index.md

 | --- |
 | This feature is an [experimental](/docs/userguide/ly-glos-chap#experimental) release and is subject to change\.  |

-The **NVIDIA Blast** gem uses the NVIDIA Blast library to provide fast, high\-fidelity destruction simulation in Open 3D Engine\.
+The **NVIDIA Blast** gem uses the NVIDIA Blast library to provide fast, high\-fidelity destruction simulation in Amazon Lumberyard\.

 **Note**
-NVIDIA Blast for O3DE requires a SideFX Houdini commercial or indie license to create assets\.
+NVIDIA Blast for Lumberyard requires a SideFX Houdini commercial or indie license to create assets\.
 The apprentice license is not sufficient\.
 For more information on Houdini, see [SideFX's home page](https://www.sidefx.com/)\.
 The precompiled Houdini plug\-ins supplied with the **NVIDIA Blast** gem require Houdini 18\.0\.

-For NVIDIA Blast developer information, see [Simulated destruction with NVIDIA Blast](/docs/user-guide/features/interactivity/physics/nvidia-blast/intro.md)\.
+For NVIDIA Blast developer information, see [Simulated destruction with NVIDIA Blast](/docs/userguide/nvidia/blast/intro.md)\.

 **Contents**
 + [Functionality provided by the NVIDIA Blast gem](#nvidia-blast-functionality)